 Puning Hot Spring and Restaurant

-A thrilling off-road drive on a 4X4 takes you to the location of the fabled hot springs.
 At your destination, a paradise awaits.
 Puning Hot Spring features various thermal pools, lush greenery, and charming nipa huts.
 The location offers some of the best hot springs in the Philippines.
 You’ll find a total of 13 thermal pools to choose from, all with various temperatures ranging from 40 to 70 degrees.

 The hot springs are sure to give you the relaxation you’re looking for, but if you’re looking for more ways to unwind, head to Station 2 where you can experience a real sand spa.
 Here, guests are buried lying down with heads exposed in a pile of volcanic ash.

-The facilities and services provided by Hidden Island Resort ensure a pleasant stay for guests.
+Hidden Island Resort ensure a pleasant stay for guests.
 This hotel offers numerous on-site facilities to satisfy even the most discerning guest.

 The ambiance of Hidden Island Resort is reflected in every guestroom. non smoking rooms, air conditioning, balcony/terrace, satellite/cable TV, shower are just some of the facilities that can be found throughout the property.
 Throughout the day you can enjoy the relaxing atmosphere of the fitness center, garden, water sports (non-motorized).
 Discover an engaging blend of professional service and a wide array of features at Hidden Island Resort.

 Presenting a haven in the middle ground of fine luxury and raw nature, Two Seasons Coron is also a turtle and giant clam sanctuary, and known as the first eco-friendly luxury island resort in Coron.